nealsaxena27/CS103-Project/README.md

 This is the document for the about us section.
 I have added a basic documentation for our website, and our names and roll numbers.
 So all the content has been completed by me.

 ## contactus.html
 This is the document for the contact us section.
 Have used form for it.
 Aesthetically, it isn't looking nice.
-I hope you'll make it much better.
+I hope you'll make it much better.<br>
 Update [02-Nov-23]: Simplified and updated it to look nicer, don't touch it as it may ruin it.

 ## vegmenu.html